ibexa/documentation-developer/docs/extending/extending_online_editor.md

 Online Editor is based on the Alloy Editor.
 Refer to [Alloy Editor documentation](https://alloyeditor.com/docs/develop/) to learn how you can extend the Online Editor with even more elements.
-For more information about extending the admin UI, see [Extend Back Office](extending_back_office.md).
+For more information about extending the Back Office UI, see [Extend Back Office](extending_back_office.md).

 !!! note